jamesclancy/SafeCardGame/README.md

 This now appears to be a somewhat crappy but playable game besides not having a win condition.
 I need to add the logic to actually cause a player to lose when they have zero or less health. (obviously currently you can do that first turn depending on the cards you draw which makes the game more exciting?)

 I am leaving this as the final commit in the branch `step-15-deck-repository`.

+## Moving Stuff around and writing tests

+A number of times during this process I have encountered stupid issues which could have been avoided had a spent a little time refactoring & writing tests.
+I didn't do this as I didn't think this would be a complicated or time consuming of a project.
+Since the game psuedo works now I am going to to take the time to do some house keeping.